 Vehicle Accident Prevention: 10 Ways to Stay Safe on the Road

-Driver error is far and away the biggest cause of car accidents.
+Driver error is far and away from the biggest cause of car accidents.
 Distracted driving is dangerous; in fact, 25% of all crashes involve cell phone use.
-We think we can multitask, but in reality our brains can only focus on one task at a time.
-When you blink away from the road to read or answer a text or take a call, that’s all the time it takes to cause an accident.
+We think we can multitask, but in reality, our brains can only focus on one task at a time.
+When you blink away from the road to read or answer a text or make a call, that’s all the time it takes to cause an accident.

 Do not let distractions put you – and others on the road – in danger.
 Put the phone away and avoid any other devices or factors that divide your attention.

 There are over 5000 alcohol-involved car crashes in Florida, resulting in over 350 deaths each year.
 It is the top cause of fatal accidents in the state.
-Drinking or drug use impairs judgement, decision-making, response time, vision, etc..
-Even if you are “just tipsy” or “buzzed,” these functions are impaired.
+Drinking or drug use impairs judgment, decision-making, response time, vision, etc… Even if you are “just tipsy” or “buzzed,” these functions are impaired.

 Call a friend, call Uber, call a cab, say no to another drink, walk… do whatever you have to do so you do not climb behind the wheel intoxicated or under the influence.